-Here you see a 3 year record of sleep and mood for a man with rapid-cycling bipolar isorder.
-How the NIMH managed to get these recordings I don’t know.
-On the left, marked by red, you see a sleep record (don’t bother trying to figure out what it means, just look at the pattern, which will be obvious in a minute).
+On the left, marked by red, you see a sleep record (don’t bother trying to figure out what it means.
+There’s a pattern, which will be obvious in a minute).

 Next to it, marked by purple , is the total amount of sleep per 24 hours (to the right is a lot, to the left is a little — again, it’s the pattern that matters).

-If you look closely you can see that the amount of sleep (under the purple arrow) closely matches the mood curve: less sleep during + peaks; and more sleep during the depressive phases.
+If you look closely you can see that the amount of sleep (under the purple arrow) closely matches the mood curve: less sleep during manic peaks; and more sleep during the depressive phases.

 The main point so far is to see the rapid and obvious cycling.